BrentSeidel/Things/README.md

 This is a collection of modules for miscellaneous shapes used in other modules.

 ### switches
 This contains modules for switches and panel cutouts for the switches.
-Currently only a SPDT switch from AdaFruit is supported.
 More switches will likely be added.

-### test\_panel
+### t\_extrusion
-These are some test panels that I’ve printed to test panel cutouts.
-You can use them as a starting point for your own panel designs.
+This contains models for things to work with aluminum t-slotted extrusions.
+Mounting holes are based on a 20mm X 20mm grid.